-This article appended below was published as a lead Op Ed in The Hindu, India’s National Newspaper, on August 13, 2005, and is also available online.
-It was written specifically to contest the views in a new bill that was being debated in the Indian Parliament, giving ‘forest dwellers’ permanent land rights within India’s tiny and shrinking forest areas, including National Parks, Wildlife Sanctuaries and Tiger Reserves.
-The lobbies fighting for this bill, which is now a full fledged Act of Parliament, are also pressing for modern amenities to be provided to these forest dwellers, such as proper roads, transportation, health centres, community halls, schools, telecommunication and electricity.
-Such moves will sound the death knell for India’s tigers and other wildlife.
+A version of the article appended below was published as a lead Op-Ed in The Hindu, India’s National Newspaper, on August 13, 2005.
+It was written specifically to contest the views in a new bill that was being debated in the Indian Parliament, giving ‘forest dwellers’ permanent land rights within India’s tiny and shrinking forest areas, particularly, National Parks, Wildlife Sanctuaries and Tiger Reserves.
+The lobbies advocating the Forest Rights Act are also pressing for modern amenities to be provided to forest dwellers living in remote areas, such as proper roads, transportation, health centers, community halls, schools, telecommunication, and electricity.
+Such development projects within our last-remaining wildlife habitats will sound the death knell for India’s tigers and other wildlife.

 Having spent a significant amount of time with members of the Irula tribe of Chengalpet District, Tamilnadu, and the Kadar tribe in the Kerala forests, I feel a deep empathy with these simple folk.
 I believe however that the record needs to be set straight on the assumption that all indigenous forest dwellers live in ‘harmonious coexistence’ with nature, needing or wanting nothing more.

 Living in equilibrium with natural habitats would have been true of many human communities in the past when people inhabited vast tracts of wilderness at low densities and used the resources of nature purely for their own needs.
 Today, you will find such a lifestyle only among a few ‘primitive’ cultures in remote parts of the world, such as the Amazon forest, New Guinea, and North Sentinal Island in the Andamans.